Silberengel/Nostrbots/EFFICIENT_BACKUP_SYSTEM.md

 Restore script with options for partial restoration.

 ### manage-backups.sh
-Management interface for backup operations.
+Management interface for backup operations with comprehensive cleanup capabilities.

+### cleanup-systemd.sh
+Standalone script for cleaning up only systemd services (does not remove data).